College of William & Mary: Student life

 The official student newspaper is The Flat Hat; an arts and fashion magazine is called Rocket Magazine, and the satirical newspaper is The Botetourt Squat.
 The school's television station is WMTV.
 Everyday Gourmet, the former flagship production of the station, was featured in USA Today in 2009.
 WCWM is the college's student-run public radio station.
 William & Mary's radio station, WCWM, has been on the air since 1959.

-The college hosts several prominent student-run culture- and identity-based organizations.
-These include the Black Student Organization, Catholic Campus Ministry, Hillel (the college's official Jewish student group), Asian American Student Initiative, Latin American Student Union, Lambda Alliance and Rainbow Coalition, and the Middle Eastern Students Association.

-The college's International Relations Club (IRC) ranked eleventh of twenty-five participants in the 2020–2021 North American College Model U.N.